deislabs/mystikos/samples/TEE_aware/dotNET/README.md

 # TEE-aware program for Mystikos in .NET

-This sanokes guides users to create TEE-aware applications, which are essential to many confidential computing scenarios.
+This sample guides users to create TEE-aware applications, which are essential to many confidential computing scenarios.

 It is recommended that you understand how to use EXT2 file system and how applications can be packaged